Table of Contents

 The Subcritical Aerosol-Moisture Feedback

 When radiative forcing changes, such as during the morning as the sun angle becomes more direct, the surface layer begins to reorganize its temperature and moisture structure.
 The increase in shortwave radiation warms the ground and accelerates evaporation, which raises the humidity of the air immediately above the surface.
-Aerosol particles absorb this moisture according to their composition and size, and they determine how quickly the vapor field approaches saturation.
+Aerosol particles may then absorb this moisture according to their composition and size, and these population characteristics may help to determine how quickly the vapor field approaches saturation.

-As the radiative input continues to rise, the boundary layer experiences repeated cycles of slight warming and slight moistening, and these cycles alter the balance between adiabatic cooling in rising parcels and the latent heating that accompanies condensation.
-The atmosphere therefore enters a period in which moisture, aerosols, and radiation repeatedly adjust each other, and the small changes in their coupling begin to accumulate.
+As the radiative input continues to rise, the boundary layer experiences repeated cycles of slight warming and slight moistening, particularly once thermals begin to form, and these cycles alter the balance between adiabatic cooling in rising parcels and the latent heating that accompanies condensation.
+As local conditions approach saturation and aerosols become wetted, their radiative properties change, especially in the infrared.
+Small, localized changes in moisture, aerosol hydration state, and radiative transfer may begin influencing one another through repeated adjustments, which may accumulate as small structural evolutions within the boundary layer.

-This pattern of adjustment lies at the core of the Subcritical Aerosol–Moisture Feedback.
-In SAMF, the earth’s boundary layer remains below the threshold for deep convection, yet the interactions among moisture, aerosols, and radiative forcing allow the system to store energy in a manner that is not immediately expressed as buoyant ascent.
-Each increment of radiative warming modifies the humidity field; each change in humidity alters the propensity of aerosols to take up water; and each microphysical adjustment influences how quickly rising parcels can convert latent heating into buoyancy.
-The feedback can either suppress or accelerate the onset of convection depending on the responses within the system.
+This pattern of adjustment lies at the core of the proposed Subcritical Aerosol–Moisture Feedback.
+SAMF posits that the boundary layer remains below the threshold for deep convection, yet the interactions among moisture, aerosols, and radiative forcing allow the system to store energy in a manner that may not immediately be converted to buoyant ascent.
+Rather, each increment of radiative warming modifies the humidity field; each change in humidity alters the propensity of aerosols to take up water; and each resulting microphysical adjustment to the environment accelerates or slows the conversion of latent heating into buoyancy via rising parcels.
+The idea is that the feedback can either suppress or accelerate the onset of convection, depending on the responses within the system.

-The feedback arises because these changes reinforce one another, allowing the boundary layer to retain moisture and energy more effectively than traditional parcel theory would suggest.
+The feedback may become legible when these changes reinforce one another, allowing the boundary layer to retain moisture and energy more effectively than traditional parcel theory would suggest.
 As the morning progresses, the system becomes increasingly primed for release, even though no single process is strong enough to initiate deep convection on its own.
+At the same time, these feedbacks may explain why sometimes the atmosphere may reach the threshold for convection – the convective temperature – yet the onset of convection may be delayed.

 Microphysical Control of Lapse Rates and Convective Readiness

-Even though convection has not yet initiated, the boundary layer becomes more vertically structured because the moisture field and the aerosol population now dictate how buoyancy will develop once rising motion begins.
-In this way, SAMF allows microphysical processes to modulate the thermodynamic profile long before any clouds form, creating the conditions under which a later release can occur rapidly and with greater depth.
+Even before convection initiates, the boundary layer may become increasingly vertically structured as interactions among moisture, aerosols, and radiative forcing reorganize the near-surface thermodynamic profile.
+Variations in boundary-layer moisture and aerosol hygroscopicity may influence how efficiently buoyancy develops once sustained rising motion begins.
+In this way, SAMF suggests that cross-domain feedbacks may begin modulating the thermodynamic profile before visible cloud formation occurs, creating the conditions under which a later release can occur rapidly and with greater depth.

-These relationships depend strongly upon aerosol composition, in particular the relative abundance of hydrophilic and hydrophobic aerosol particles.
-When hydrophilic aerosols dominate, heat and moisture are distributed more evenly, which tends to dampen the impact of the onset of convection.
-When hydrophobic aerosols dominate, the opposite scenario unfolds: gradients of heat and moisture are larger, and the onset of convection is more delayed but more explosive.
-The evolution of the aerosol population over time through chemical reactions can determine the organization of the convective storms that are produced.
-This causal chain is detailed in this blog post.
+These relationships could depend upon aerosol composition, in particular the relative abundance of hydrophilic and hydrophobic aerosol particles.
+When hydrophilic aerosols dominate, heat and moisture might be distributed more evenly by repeated aerosol wetting and drying cycles, potentially dispersing energy, which may dampen the intensity of convective onset.
+When hydrophobic aerosols dominate, reduced aerosol growth feedbacks may allow stronger localized gradients in heat and moisture to persist.
+This could potentially delay convective initiation, while accumulating latent energy in the system and thereby increasing the possibility of a more concentrated buoyancy release once convection begins.
+This proposed causal chain is detailed in this blog post.

 Radiative